byuwur/spa.php/README.md

 1. Clone the repository to your local machine.
 2. Ensure your web server has PHP installed.
-3. Update `.htaccess` or `nginx.location.router.conf` to match your server mount path.
+3. Update `.htaccess` or `nginx.conf` to match your server mount path.

+## Runtime contracts

+`spa.php` is a hybrid SPA micro-framework/toolkit.
+PHP 8.1+, jQuery, and the core framework scripts are hard runtime dependencies; Bootstrap and other bundled integrations are optional unless used by the application.

+Route data precedence is fixed: route-defined `GET`/`POST` values override `/$/` path parameters, which override ordinary query parameters.
+Route state is namespaced per application path and falls back to memory when browser storage is unavailable; legacy values are migrated automatically.

+Navigation emits `bySPA:before-unload`, then `bySPA:load` on success or `bySPA:error` on failure.
+Older slow responses are ignored. `bySPA.REQUEST_TIMEOUT` defaults to 30 seconds.

+Set `APP_URL` to the public application URL behind a proxy.
+Alternatively enable `TRUST_PROXY` and list exact proxy addresses in `TRUSTED_PROXIES`; forwarded headers from other clients are ignored.

+Login regenerates the session ID by default.
+Applications remain responsible for authorization and for calling CSRF checks on state-changing endpoints.
+Validate or allowlist user-influenced outbound URLs to prevent SSRF.
+HTML fragments are trusted application HTML.

+`build_sql_query()` rejects `UPDATE` and `DELETE` when no valid condition is built.
+Intentional full-table mutations require the explicit `allow_full_table => true` option; relaxed validation does not grant destructive scope.
 4. Configure your environment variables in the `.env` file using `.env.example`.

 ## Usage